Persecution of Jews: Muslim world

+Under the rule of Mir Muhammad the Jewish population was affected by violence and looting notably during the Siege of Amadiya.
+They "were treated with merciless cruelty and oppression."
+Many were forced to migrate and some fled the city after its fall.
+Similar reports are mentioned for other towns under his control, including Ranya, Khoy, Erbil, Aqra, and Zakho.
+After the Kurds sacked Mosul during the Yazidi campaign, they also killed the local Jews and Christians.
+Dr. Lobdell, an American missionary, visited Mir Muhammad in Urmia, where he wrote: "The Pasha of Ravendooz told me that when he was first appointed to that district (Urmia), three years since, Jews were bought and sold by the Koords as commonly as don-keys."

+Following the defeat of Mir Muhammad, Amadiya came under the rule of the Ottoman governor of Mosul.
+The situation of the Jewish community improved slightly.

 The Damascus affair occurred in 1840 when an Italian monk and his servant disappeared in Damascus.
 Immediately following, a charge of ritual murder was brought against a large number of Jews in the city including children who were tortured.
 The consuls of the United Kingdom, France and Germany as well as Ottoman authorities, Christians, Muslims and Jews all played a great role in this affair.

 There was a massacre of Jews in Baghdad in 1828.
 There was another massacre in Barfurush in 1867.

 In early 1892, a pogrom started against the Jewish residents of Zakho, a city in Iraqi Kurdistan.
 During the pogrom, seven Jews were killed, homes and synagogues were burned, and many members of the Jewish community were imprisoned, tortured, and subjected to heavy taxation.

 In 1839, in the eastern Persian city of Meshed, a mob burst into the Jewish Quarter, burned the synagogue, and destroyed the Torah scrolls.
 This is known as the Allahdad incident.
 Between 30 and 40 people were killed, and it was only by forcible conversion that a large-scale massacre was averted.